jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 nearly 6\-out\-of\-10 organizations were unable to recover all of their systems and data even after paying the ransom.
-\| IT STILL DOES NOT PAY TO PAY

 Nearly
 80% of those
 who paid were hit
 a second time
 and close to half the time
 by the same attackers.

 WHY IT STILL DOESN'T
 PAY TO PAY

 68%

 were hit a second time within
 a month a month and with a
 higher ransom demand

 6 out of 10

 weren't able to recover
 their data

-15
-RANSOMWARE
+14

+RANSOMWARE\| IT STILL DOES NOT PAY TO PAY

 Our research found that certain industry segments are virtually guaranteed to be hit a second time after paying a ransom demand.